druidfi/guidelines/docs/environments.md

 ## CI

-- Automated testing environment (e.g. Travis.ci)
+- Automated testing environment (e.g. Github Actions, Gitlab CI or Travis.ci)
 - For running tests and other integrity checks against the project build

 ## Testing